AdaCore/spark2014/docs/ug/getting_started.rst

    more or less time to complete a proof depending on the platform and machine used.

-We start with the flow analysis of ``Search``, using the yet experimental mode ``flow`` of |GNATprove| reached through the ``Prove::Prove File`` menu:
+We start with the flow analysis of ``Search``, using the still experimental mode ``flow`` of |GNATprove| reached through the ``Prove::Prove File`` menu:

 .. image:: static/search_flow.png